ibm-cloud-docs/openwhisk/pkg_obstorage.md

     ```
     {: pre}

 2. Navigate to either the `runtimes/nodejs` or `runtimes/python` directory.
-Actions in the {{site.data.keyword.cos_full_notm}} package are deployed in the runtime that you choose.
     ```
     cd package-cloud-object-storage/runtimes/nodejs
     ```
     {: pre}

-3. Deploy the package.
-You can repeat the previous steps to redeploy the package in another runtime.
-    ```
-    ibmcloud fn deploy -m manifest.yaml
-    ```
-    {: pre}

-4. Verify that the `cloud-object-storage` package is added to your package list.
+3. Verify that the `cloud-object-storage` package is added to your package list.
     ```
     ibmcloud fn package list
     ```